spiral/docs/docs/en/framework/kernel.md

 #### Booting

-`Booting` is the callbacks that's will be executed *before* all framework bootloaders in the `LOAD` section will be booted.
+`Booting` is the callbacks that will be executed *before* all framework bootloaders in the `LOAD` section will be booted.

 To register a callback, call the `booting` method: